MrChuhal/Smart-Garden-Arduino/README.md

 ./run.sh
 ```

+You should now be able to check out the site at `http://localhost:3000`, or whatever your tunnel URL is!!!
+Give yourself a pat on the back.

 ## Known Limitations
 - The current version does not yet do the following successfully:
    - Show the camera input.
 It saves to PictureFolder at the user's folder